What Is Deductive Reasoning?

 In the video below, we go through a deductive reasoning question slowly but carefully and examine how the deductive logic works in answering the question correctly.
 If you want a methodical approach to tackling a deductive reasoning question, please feel free to watch the video.

-Now that you have gone through the ways in which deductive logic works, and it difference to inductive logic, it is now time to try one of our free tests out for yourself and put your learning into practice.
+Now that you have gone through the ways in which deductive logic works, and its difference to inductive logic, it is now time to try one of our free tests out for yourself and put your learning into practice.
 We recommend taking it online for the necessary time constraints.
 When you are finished, look at the solutions to any questions that you may have got incorrect.
-These screenshots will inform you of the type of questions contained therein.

 Read our other articles for more advice